bagashiz/gommerce/README.md

 ## Documentation

-For database schema documentation, see here, powered by [dbdocs.io](https://dbdocs.io).
+For database schema documentation, see [here](https://dbdocs.io/bagashiz/Gommerce), powered by [dbdocs.io](https://dbdocs.io).

-API documentation on progress.
+API documentation is on progress.

 ## Contributing